 EDN2 (Endothelin 2) is a Protein Coding gene.
 Diseases associated with EDN2 include aortic disease and streptococcal meningitis.
-Among its related pathways are Signaling by GPCR and Interleukin-3, 5 and GM-CSF signaling.
+Among its related pathways are Peptide ligand-binding receptors and Interleukin-3, 5 and GM-CSF signaling.
 GO annotations related to this gene include hormone activity.
 An important paralog of this gene is EDN3.

 UniProtKB/Swiss-Prot for EDN2 Gene

 Endothelins are endothelium-derived vasoconstrictor peptides.

 The endothelin family consists of highly potent vasoconstrictive peptides.
 Three endogenous isoforms are known to exist - ET-1, ET-2 and ET-3.
 Due to their physiological role as vasoactive peptides, endothelins have been linked to certain cardiac, vascular and renal diseases; endothelin antagonists may therefore play an important role in the treatment of these conditions.
 Two distinct endothelin receptors have so far been cloned in mammals, classified as ETA and ETB receptors.